-5.2.7 AGD USR.1 User Guidance
+5.2.4.2 AGD USR.1 User Guidance

-- 5.2.7.1 Developer action elements - AGD_USR.1.1D The developer shall provide guidance - 5.2.7.2 Content and presentation of evidence elements - AGD_USR.1.1C The user guidance shall describe the functions and interfaces available to the non-administrative users of the TOE. - AGD_USR.1.2C The user guidance shall describe the use of user-accessible security functions provided by the TOE. - AGD_USR.1.3C The user guidance shall contain warnings about user accessible functions and privileges that should be controlled in a secure processing environment. - AGD_USR.1.4C The user guidance shall clearly present all user responsibilities necessary for the secure operation of the TOE, including those related to assumptions regarding user behavior found in the statement of the TOE security environment.
-Note: this includes the securing of media, passwords, and etc. - AGD_USR.1.5C The user guidance shall be consistent with all other documentation supplied for evaluation. - AGD_USR.1.6C The user guidance shall describe all security requirements for the IT environment that are relevant to the user. - 5.2.7.3 Evaluator action elements - AGD_USR.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
+AGD_USR.11.D The developer shall provide guidance

+AGD_USR.1.1C The user guidance shall describe the functions and interfaces available to the non-administrative users of the TOE.
+AGD_USR.1.2C The user guidance shall contain warnings about user accessible functions and privileges that should be controlled in a secure processing environment.

+AGD_USR.1.3C The user guidance shall clearly present all user responsibilities necessary for the secure operation of the TOE, including those related to assumptions regarding user behavior found in the statement of the TOE security environment.
+Note: this includes the securing of media, passwords, and etc.

+AGD_USR.1.4C The user guidance shall be consistent with all other documentation supplied for evaluation.

+AGD_USR.1.5C The user guidance shall describe all security requirements for the IT environment that are relevant to the user.

+AGD_USR.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.